k2view-academy/K2View-Academy/academy/Training_Level_1/06_web_services/07_graphit_quiz.md

 Which of the following statements is definitely true?

-A: Javascripts functions can be added to graphit nodes as long as the node is defined as a function.
+A: Javascripts functions can be added to graphit nodes as long as the node type is defined as a function.

-B: Complex Java functions can be developed from java web-services that can invoke in-turn invoke a graphit file.
+B: Complex Java functions can be developed from java web-services that can in-turn invoke a graphit file.

 C: SQL statements can be used from a graphit node as long as it is defined as an SQL or a SQL non-prepared node.